 - Queue is another topic

 To go even deeper in our analysis let’s run a correlation analysis among the topics.
 It works with a similar interface.
 We are going to plot the network of the topics and modify the strength of the correlation with the slider to visually check potential association between topics.
 Remember we are just considering reviews with 1 and 2 stars only.
+If you have time, check this video, otherwise jump to the conclusions at the next picture.

 Playing with the ruler and adjusting the correlation, we come to a good and readable interpretation of the data at 0.22 level.
 Let’s have a deep look and try to identify potential topics.